cryptocopycats/kittyverse/API.md

 end
 ```

-(3) or pass the token into the client:
+(3) Or pass the token into the client:

 ``` ruby
 c = Kitties::V1::Client.new( token: "<your_token_here>" )